 - The fruity Bergerac Rosé is a blend of Cabernet Sauvignon, Cabernet Franc, Merlot Noir, Côt or Malbec.

 The specificity of the terroir and shorter methods of vinification produce an elegant and fruity wine that should be served chilled between 8C and 10C.

-Photo via Wikimedia Comons: Map of Appellations Bergerac AOC by Cyril5555 is licensed under CC BY-SA 3.0 - Please remember to drink responsibly www.drinkaware.co.uk L'abus d'alcool est dangereux pour la santé, à consommer avec modération - Resource and map Vin-Vigne
+Photo via Wikimedia Commons: Map of Appellations Bergerac AOC - Please remember to drink responsibly www.drinkaware.co.uk L'abus d'alcool est dangereux pour la santé, à consommer avec modération

 Department of Dordogne